xiaoli-dong/pathogenseq/.github/CONTRIBUTING.md

 - Fix the bug, and bump version (X.Y.Z+1).
 - A PR should be made on `master` from patch to directly this particular bug.

-## Getting help

-For further information/help, please consult the [nf-core/pathogenseq documentation](https://nf-co.re/pathogenseq/usage) and don't hesitate to get in touch on the nf-core Slack [#pathogenseq](https://nfcore.slack.com/channels/pathogenseq) channel ([join our Slack here](https://nf-co.re/join/slack)).

 ## Pipeline contribution conventions

-To make the nf-core/pathogenseq code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.
+To make the xiaoli-dong/pathogenseq code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

 ### Adding a new step